patrickmaynard/php-project-stub/README.md

 ## TODO items

 * Modify the ConfigHelper class to remove redundant code.
 (The first method can simply call the second.)
+* Add Travis.
+Here's an example of how maybe to do it: https://github.com/dddinphp/last-wishes
 * Add more tests.